jamesha100/cucm-license-management/page5.md

 1. Load information needed to connect to the target CUCM server from an ini file.
 2. Ask the user to enter the name of the CSV file that contains the device ownership data to be restored.
 3. Connect to the CUCM AXL API using the settings from the ini file to retrieve and store cookies data.
-4. Connect to the CUCM AXL API, execute the SQL query detailed above.
-This will return an XML document containing the required data.
-5. Extract the data from the XML document to an ordered dictionary.
-6. Loop through the dictionary to extract the data from the dictionary and store in a list of lists.
-7. Create the filename for the CSV file which includes the date and time of file creation.
-8. Write header values to the CSV file first line.
+4. Open the input CSV file and loop through data.
-9. Loop through the list of lists and write data for each individual device to a new line in the CSV file.
+5. For each line try to update the device owner using an AXL SQL Update query the *fkenduser* and *devicepkid* values for that line.
+6. The result of each SQL Update query is written to a CSV log file along with the device and owner details.

 ```
 import sys